ThongNQ867/DevBoard-202/README.md

 # DevBoard202
 This is a dev board that runs with the RP2040 but structured more simple than Pi Pico.
-The schematic is inspired by the document "Hardware design with RP2040", the PCB is made with the tutorial from @KaiPereira
+The schematic is inspired by the document "Hardware design with RP2040", the PCB is made with the tutorial from @KaiPereira.
+The reason I do this project is to understand more about how capacitors, resistors are used with components like MCU, oscillator, USB ports.
+I used to thought development boards are really complicated and I thought that only actual engineers can know how to place those parts and to choose values, and types of resistors and capacitors.
+This project had taught me how dev boards are actually not too hard to make and how I can make one or modifies somthing based on how I wanted to used it.
+In the end of this project, I did also learn alot in about using KiCAD, choosing parts, choosing footprint, wiring and actually ordering a PCB.

 While there is a tutorial from Blueprint, I think it is better to fact check stuffs again and get understand more clearly about how to set up the value for resistors and capacitors by myself from these 2 links:
 RP2040 datasheet